The Settlement at Ashley Hall

 Project Overview:

-Situated along the picturesque Ashley River in West Ashley, this project site carries a rich legacy spanning over 340 years.
-The creation of a new residential neighborhood on such hallowed ground demands a meticulous approach, ensuring the preservation of its historical significance.
-As a site listed on the National Register of Historic Places, it proudly houses one of South Carolina’s oldest surviving structures—the home of Stephen Bull, constructed in the 1670s and standing resilient through the Revolutionary War and the U.S. Civil War.
+Situated along the Ashley River in West Ashley, this 14‑acre site carries more than 340 years of history.
+Listed on the National Register of Historic Places, it is home to one of South Carolina’s oldest surviving structures—the brick house of Stephen Bull, built in the 1670s and still standing after both the Revolutionary War and the Civil War.

-In essence, the project prioritized the preservation of the site’s history, the integrity of the Ashley River, and the harmony with neighboring residences.
-Through collaborative efforts between the developer, SW+ construction administration team, and the JWC project team, this site now stands ready for new home builders and discerning home buyers, maintaining its historical resonance and offering a piece of the past in a modern context.
+Overall, this Charleston sitework project prioritized protecting the site’s history, the integrity of the Ashley River, and the character of the surrounding neighborhood.
+Through close coordination between the developer, SeamonWhiteside’s construction administration team, and the JWC project team, the site is now ready for new home construction while maintaining its historic resonance and offering future residents a tangible connection to the past.

 Challenges & Details:

-• Property is irrigated via a pump system installed by the developer alongside the new pond within the property.
+• Irrigation for common areas supplied by a pump system installed by the developer alongside a new pond within the property

-• Maintaining the integrity of the Ashley River was paramount.
-The pond was installed along with an approximate 10′ deep outfall control structure, 234′ of 48″ RCP, a separate beehive-grated bubbler box, and over-sized riprap area at the bubbler box assembly.
-All this was done to mitigate unclean site run-off.
+• Maintaining the health of the Ashley River and managing runoff was essential; the pond system includes an approximately 10′ deep outfall control structure, about 234′ of 48″ RCP, a separate beehive-grated bubbler box, and an oversized riprap area to help treat and slow site runoff before it reaches the river

 Want to view more projects?